gineveraramirez/The-Physics-of-Truth-Resolving-the-Rigidity-Sycophancy-Trade-Off-with-Stress-Energy-Minimization/README.md

 ### Implementation and Feasibility
 For the purpose of calculation, the Current State ($S_{current}$) is derived directly from the Coherence Sensor ($W_{LCS}$).
 Specifically, $S_{current}$ represents the normalized state tension of the prediction.

 Crucially, HAM does not require a new model architecture.
-It functions as a Reward Function Replacement compatible with existing RLHF/RLAIF pipelines.
+It can be framed as a reward/objective reframing compatible in principle with existing RLHF/RLAIF pipelines.
 It utilizes the same feedback signals (human preference, constitutional AI) but alters the mathematical objective from maximizing a scalar score to minimizing total stress energy.
 Over time, as the model's internal stiffness map ($k$) becomes robust, human feedback degrades from a primary training signal into a sporadic calibration check.
 The model transitions from mimicking human norms to autonomously maintaining the stability those norms were meant to protect.

 ### Limitations and Failure Modes
 HAM's failure modes are diagnostic by design.
 Each traces to a specific parameter:

 * Overconfidence drift $\rightarrow$ $k$ too high, reduce stiffness
-* Mis-specified targets $\rightarrow$ audit $S_{target}$ training data
+* Mis-specified targets $\rightarrow$ audit $S_{target}(C)$ training data
 * Domain leakage $\rightarrow$ $k$ boundaries need refinement
 * Runaway traversal $\rightarrow$ $\lambda$ too low, increase friction
 * False verification $\rightarrow$ $k_{origin}$ miscalibrated
 * Global Mode Collapse: If the penalty for risk is weighted too heavily during training, the adaptive stiffness ($k$) may saturate globally.
 The distinct topographies of different domains erode, and the entire landscape may collapse into a single, global attractive basin.
+* An additional urgency term may be needed to lower abstention barriers under time-critical emergencies.

 Unlike opaque failures in standard RLHF, HAM failures are legible and correctable.

 ### Final Vision
 By grounding AI alignment in the principles of Control Theory and Thermodynamics, HAM offers a path toward Intrinsic Safety.
 It moves us away from brittle "Guardrails" that must be manually updated, and toward a Self-Righting Intelligence—one that remains creative when possible, honest when necessary, and humble by design.

 **License:** This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](./LICENSE).